mozilla-services/push_derived/README.md

 the Hindsight job for loading the most recent log files and the Python job for updating the rollup tables.
 It is meant to be run on a brand new EC2 Centos instance based on the Mozilla Services standard Centos AMI.

+Before running the script, you must visit the `hindsight/hs_run/output` folder and edit all of the `*.cfg` files so that they contain the correct Redshift database connection values.
+You also must edit the db_creds.sh file and do the same.
+Unfortunately, yes, you have to do this repeatedly for each file.